Got a Blocked Septic Tank?

 No problem.
 Our experts will get it emptied, fast!

-Whether your septic tank is blocked and overflowing, or you just need a routine septic tank emptying, count on the KD Drainage team to get the job done quickly and efficiently.
+Whether your septic tank is blocked and flooding, or you just need a routine septic tank emptying, count on the KD Drainage team to get the job carried out quickly and efficiently.

-With over 20 years of experience, we provide an unrivalled range of septic tank services including full installations, repairs and maintenance, cleaning and emptying.
+With over 20 years of experience, we offer an unrivalled scope of septic tank services including full installations, repairs and maintenance, cleaning and emptying.

-We can empty all types of foul drainage systems including septic tanks at properties without a connection to the main sewage system.
+We can vacuum all types of foul drainage systems including septic tanks at dwellings without a connection to the main sewage system.

 - Septic Tank Emptying